Universities and cities: partners in greatness

 There’s been plenty of talk in Calgary lately about alternative living spaces, and most recently, makeCalgary has made the news for its laneway house project.
 As well, researchers have been busy working on projects such as increasing commuter cycling, making Calgary more adaptable to unexpected change such as weather events, building vibrant civic places, and making our city accessible to everyone.

 Get John Brown talking about walkability and the work makeCalgary has done so far in community-based research, outreach and education on the topic – and he’s off and running.
-Brown, an EVDS professor, associate dean of research, and co-chair of the walkCalgary platform, is an unabashed booster for making our city a more walkable, healthy, active place.
+Brown, dean of EVDS and co-chair of the walkCalgary platform, is an unabashed booster for making our city a more walkable, healthy, active place.

 “One of the clearest indications of public health,” Brown says, “is the walkability of a city.
 When you build a city for people who are not in cars, there’s both personal and public health benefits.
 It’s safer, because there are more people on the street.
 It builds community, because you get more of a personal connection to others when walking.